Cerusa/3mdc-swex-plugin/README.md

 This plugin works with the public SWGT tool to automatically upload GW and Siege attacks and log defense+counter win/loss.
 No configuration needed.

-BIG Shout out to Kiyyun for starting this project.
+BIG shout out to Kiyyun for starting this project.